 The 5th International Conference on Biomarkers and Clinical Research will be held during April 15-17, 2014 at University of Oxford, UK.

-Biomarkers-2014 intends to ground the disciplines likes biological and applied life sciences into computational analysis, genomics & proteomics, analytical & biophysical and microarray technologies.
+Biomarkers-2014 intends to ground the disciplines likes biological and applied life sciences into the computational analysis, genomics & proteomics, analytical & biophysical and microarray technologies.

-The conference emphasizes the areas of types & approaches for biomarker discovery, proteomic biomarkers, cytogenetic biomarkers, SNP biomarkers, molecular imaging biomarkers, microarray data analysis, clinical & non-clinical biomarkers, diagnostic biomarkers, biomarkers for disorder, clinical research & development, biomarkers of exposure, response, and susceptibility and microbial infections.
+The conference emphasizes the areas of types & approaches for biomarker discovery, proteomic biomarkers, cytogenetic biomarkers, SNP biomarkers, molecular imaging biomarkers, microarray data analysis, clinical & non-clinical biomarkers, diagnostic biomarkers, biomarkers for a disorder, clinical research & development, biomarkers of exposure, response, and susceptibility and microbial infections.

 Kindly visit the conference website at:

 The scientific program has been updated on the website.

 We would like to know about your participation interest at this conference.

 Please feel free to contact us for any further queries and concerns.

 Although many of us are aware of the despicable tactics used by the OMICS Group, there may be a number of unsuspecting academics in the UK’s research community who may fall for this trap.
 If you know anyone who has fallen for this, please warn them and refer them to blogs published on this and other sites.

 This entry was posted on Wednesday, March 5th, 2014 at 8:20 AM and is filed under Scholarly Open-Access Publishers, spam email, Unethical Practices.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can leave a response, or trackback from your own site.